-1. CN10-1: All assigned rooms shall have University standard signage denoting the room number.

-- Gotham font shall be used for interior building signage unless otherwise noted herein.
+- 1. CN10-1: All assigned rooms shall have University standard signage denoting the room number. - 2.
+Gotham font shall be used for interior building signage unless otherwise noted herein.
 Gotham Medium shall be used where ADA applies.
 A signage packet shall be provided for review prior to fabrication. - 3.
-The university UCF Space Planning Analysis and Administration (SPAA) office shall have final assignment authority for assign room numbers to all spaces.
-The design professions will provide a proposed numbering plan prior to during the review of the Design Development phase deliverable.
+The UCF Space Planning Analysis and Administration (SPAA) office shall have final assignment authority for room numbers to all spaces.
+The design professions will provide a proposed numbering plan prior to the review of the Design Development phase deliverable.
 SPAA will confirm and or adjust the numbering which shall be documented on the contract plans from Design Development forward.
 The numbering of spaces shall follow a logical sequential increasing order to allow pedestrians to follow the series incrementally through primary passageways.
 Interior suites should increase in a clockwise pattern Stairwells and similar repeated vertical spaces shall maintain the same identifier increased by floor number place holder where possible.
-Additional room number guidelines are available from SPAA.
-These numbers must be documented on the Contract Documents.
+Additional room number guidelines are available from SPAA. - 4.
+Signage standards for the UCF Health Sciences Campus at Lake Nona are listed in the Division 10 reference section. - 5.
+Each building shall be provided with the following interior signage: - In addition to the minimum code-required information, each stair floor-level landing shall be labeled with the building number, stair number, and floor level. - Systems and piping within stairwells shall have identification. - Emergency Guides shall be located at the entrance of classrooms and laboratories, near the light switches.
+The Guide shall be hung in such a way so that the Guide is easily removable.
+The Guide shall measure